-So, Can I Use Dove Soap On My Dog?
+So, Can I Use Dove Soap To Wash My Dog?

-No. Dove soaps are not formulated for use on dogs, and it can lead to dry and irritated skin for your dog.
-Keep reading to learn more and to get some safer suggestions for dog shampoos that protect your pup’s delicate skin!
+NO!
+Dove soaps are not formulated for dogs, and it can lead to dry and irritated skin for your poor pup.
+Keep reading to learn more and to get some safer suggestions for dog shampoos that protect your dog’s skin!
+In short, don’t use human soap for pups.

 While it can be tempting to use what’s on hand to wash your dog, it might not be the best idea.
 Truth be told, using these products once in a great while in a pinch is probably okay, but repeated use can cause issues.

-Humans and dogs have very different skin, and using human soaps and shampoos on them can throw off their PH balance.
+Humans and dogs have very different skin, and if you use human soap or human shampoos on them can throw off their PH balance.
 This is bad news for the stratum corneum, which is the top most layer of the skin.
 This protective layer is responsible for repelling viruses and bacteria, but it also helps to keep us and our canine friends hydrated via water absorption.

 Bathing can cut into this barrier, and so, soaps, shampoos, and conditioners are formulated to restore these protections for us.
 However, in order for our bodies to do their job, the proper balance of acidity and alkalinity must be maintained, hence the importance of PH balance.

 Human skin is actually on the acidic side with a normal Ph balance somewhere between 5.5 and 5.6.
 However, a normal Ph balance for a dog is actually more in the range of 6.2 to 7.4, a more neutral range.
-This means that dog skin is actually much more sensitive than ours!
+This means that dog skin is actually much more sensitive than ours and harsh chemicals and cleaners can hurt them.

 So, using a human soap or shampoo on your dog can severely disrupt their natural skin protections.
 This can leave them with dry, irritated skin, and when they start scratching it causes abrasions.
 This makes it easier for bacteria to invade your dogs body and make them sick!